sergiusens/snappy-docs/reference/channels.md

 In practice, you will use this syntax when releasing or installing software from the command-line.

-At any time, you can see the channel mapping your own snaps with the `snapcraft status <snap>` command.
+At any time, you can see the channel mapping of your own published snaps with the `snapcraft status <snap>` command.

 See the [command-line usage](#command-line-usage) section for practical examples.